okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/iam-roles/index.md

 Adds an App target for an `APP_ADMIN` Role assigned to a User

-When you add the first App target, you reduce the scope of the role assignment.
+When you add the first App target, you reduce the scope of the Role assignment.
 The Role no longer applies to all App targets, but applies only to the specified target.

 Adding an App target overrides any existing App Instance targets of the App.
 For example, if someone was assigned to administer a specific Facebook instance, calling this endpoint with `facebook` for `appName`, would make them administrator for all Facebook instances.